July 16, 2025

 What is the purpose of calculating liabilities?

-A company’s liability level is one of the basic metrics that stakeholders use to understand the value and prospects for the business.
-It’s so important that public companies must include their balance sheet, which includes a breakdown of liabilities in the annual report that they file with the Securities and Exchange Commission (SEC).
+A company’s liability level is one of the basic metrics that stakeholders use to understand the business's value and prospects.
+It’s so important that public companies must include their balance sheet, which includes a breakdown of liabilities, in the annual report that they file with the Securities and Exchange Commission (SEC).

 Business leaders need a solid understanding of their current and future liabilities to properly gauge the financial health of the organization.
 For companies that need additional capital, their liability levels may be a key factor considered by both potential investors and lenders involved in the underwriting process if the company wants to borrow money.